PodlesnyJakub/preact-router-redux/README.md

 )
 ```

-Now any time you navigate, which can come from pressing browser buttons or navigating in your application code, the enhanced history will first pass the new location through the Redux store and then on to React Router to update the component tree.
+Now any time you navigate, which can come from pressing browser buttons or navigating in your application code, the enhanced history will first pass the new location through the Redux store and then on to Preact Router to update the component tree.
 If you time travel, it will also pass the new state to React Router to update the component tree again.

 #### How do I watch for navigation events, such as for analytics?